PredictiveEcology/SpaDES.core/cran-comments.md

 ## R CMD check results

-There is one error related to a missing tk85.dll on win-builder 32 bit.
-We have tested it on Windows 32 bit with R 3.4.0 (no error), R 3.4.1  (no error), R 3.4.2 (error) and R 3.4.3 (error), R 3.5 (R-devel) (no error) Windows, and it only occurs on R 3.4.3 .
+There is one *intermittent* error related to a missing tk85.dll on windows R 3.4.3, 32 bit.
+We have tested it on Windows 32 bit with R 3.4.0 (no error), R 3.4.1  (no error), R 3.4.2 (error) and R 3.4.3 (intermittent error), R 3.5 (R-devel) (no error) Windows, and it only occurs on R 3.4.3 .
 There is are no other combinations of Windows, Linux, Mac and R-old release, R-release, and R-devel to have the error.
-The error indicates that tk85.dll is not present; however, tk86.dll *is* present and delivered with R, so there is something in some internals somewhere that is searching for a mismatched dll between the one being requested and the one that is shipped with R. We feel that this is not something that our package can address.
+The error indicates that tk85.dll is not present; however, tk86.dll *is* present and delivered with R, so there is something in some internals somewhere that is searching for a mismatched dll between the one being requested and the one that is shipped with R. This error is occurring because of the package RandomFields from which we import one function.
+We feel that this is not something that our package can address.

 ## Downstream dependencies